Eurovision 2026 Semi-Final 2 Predictions: Qualifier Odds & Surprise NQs

 The key format point: juries are back in the semi-finals for 2026.
 That makes Semi-Final 2 less of a pure televote race and more of a balance test.

-These are the current qualifier odds from the WhatOdds feed, checked against Supabase on April 30, 2026.
+These are the current qualifier odds, verified in the WhatOdds feed on May 14, 2026.

 RankCountryQualifier OddsImplied ChanceRead

 This is a very different market from Semi-Final 1.
-The top nine are all above 75%, which means the market sees only one truly open qualification place.
+The top eight are all above 82%, which means the market sees only the 9th and 10th places as genuinely open.

-Based on current odds, running order and the jury return, our pre-rehearsal predicted qualifiers are:
+Based on current odds, running order and the jury return, our predicted qualifiers for tonight are:

 1. Denmark